-A: When you delete an account all your workspaces and data will be erased automatically.
-However, if you're intending to return back to access your workspaces, the best option is to pause the subscription.
+When you delete an account all your workspaces and data will be erased automatically.
+However, if you intend to return back to access your workspaces, the best option is to pause the subscription.

-A: Yes, you can view and add comments on the workspaces you're the owner of, however, you can't edit them.
+Yes, you can view and add comments on the workspaces you own.
+However, you cannot edit them.
+You can edit workspaces that are shared with you by another user.

 Will I be billed for the inactive period, when resuming the subscription?